grange85/ahfow-database/_dean-wareham-shows/2008/2008-03-21-dean-wareham-lizard-lounge-cambridge-ma-usa.md

   "Hearing Voices",
   "Into The Fold",
   "Swedish Fish",
-  "Don't Let Our Youth Go To Waste"
+  "Don't Let Our Youth Go to Waste"
   ]
 show-date: 2008-03-21
 category: 2008